 Introduction

-Joint Stock Company (JSC)(1), under Turkish law, is a company capital of which is divided into shares and its liability for its debts is limited with its assets.
+A Joint Stock Company (JSC), under Turkish law, is a company capital of which is divided into shares, and liability for its debts is limited to its assets

 A JSC can be established by one or more real or legal persons with a certain amount of capital under a trade name.
 Under Turkish law, there is no maximum limit on the number of shareholders.

 Turkish law permits a 100% foreign ownership of a JSC.
-A foreigner who has never been to Turkey can become a shareholder of a Turkish JSC by way of a power of attorney.
+A foreigner who has never been to Türkiye can become a shareholder of a Turkish JSC by way of a power of attorney.

 Capital

-Before July 2012, when the new Turkish Commercial Code came into force, a privately-held JSC could only choose a basic capital system.
+Before July 2012, when the new Turkish Commercial Code (Law No. 6102, “TCC”) came into force, a privately-held JSC could only choose a basic capital system.
 It is now possible either to go for a basic capital system or a registered capital system.

 At least 25% of the nominal value of the shares subscribed in cash must be paid before registration and the rest of the share capital in the following 24 months after the registration.